Trial Lawyers Relentlessly Pursuing Justice

 An example of an assault is if you were in a heated argument with someone and threw an object in their direction.
 This may be considered an assault.

-An assault may be charged as aggravated assault if there are serious circumstances involved, such as if a deadly weapon, if the victim was part of a protected class, or of the assault contained a harmful chemical.
+An assault may be charged as aggravated assault if there are serious circumstances involved, such as a deadly weapon, if the victim was part of a protected class, or if the assault contained a harmful chemical.
 These actions will entail elevated charges and harsher penalties.

 Some of the penalties for aggravated assault can include: